CrateOrg/ddnsadmin/README.md

 use it you must have a valid TSIG key and configure your DNS zone master name server to allow AXFR and DDNS requests signed by your key.

+In addition to the web frontend for human users there is a HTTP(S) based "API" for routers.

 DNS management interface is split in two parts - frontend written in JavaScript and backend written in PHP.